 Miscellaneous Revenues: SMART has a number of local funding sources, the largest ongoing of which is lease income.
 That amount is nearly matched by advertising revenue derived from advertising on the train and the platforms which has totaled \$420,000 in the last two years.
+Ongoing revenue is assumed to grow at 3% per year.
 SMART also has one-time revenue related to property transactions, legal settlements, or insurance reimbursements.
 On an ongoing basis, most of these onetime revenues are not included in SMART forecasts.
 One exception is a \$4 million real estate payment assumed in in conjunction with an executed contract for the sale of SMART's property in Santa Rosa adjacent to the Railroad Square Station.

 State Revenues: SMART benefits from a number of State revenue sources for rail and transit which have been enhanced by the passage of Senate Bill 1 (SB1) in 2017.
 Chief among those are \$3.5 Million in funds under the State Rail Assistance program.
 Those funds are spit between the 5 major commuter rail lines.
 SMART also benefits from allocations from the Low Carbon Transit Operation Program and the Local Partnership Program which provide capital and operating funding of more than \$900,000 in Fiscal Year 2019-20.
 Finally, SMART receives significant funding through the State Transit Assistance program, including population-related funding, revenue-related funding, and State Of Good Repair funding.
 The Fiscal Year 2019-20 funding combined for these programs is \$6 million.
+State revenue is assumed to grow 2% annually in the future.

 Federal Revenues: As a transit operating entity and direct recipient of Federal Transit Administration (FTA) Funds, SMART will participate in future operating fund allocations from FTA federal grant programs.
 SMART will become eligible for funds through the FTA 5307 program starting in Fiscal Year 2020-21; and FTA Section 5337 funds after 7 years of operation, or in Fiscal year 2024-25.
 At that time the projections assume an estimated \$1.5 million annually through those programs combined.
+Growth is projected to be 2% each year.